 - Nutritious snacks are essential to keep students’ energy at appropriate levels to keep them satisfied and attentive to the learning tasks at hand.
 Sweets and foods with a high level of sugar provide false bursts of energy and may leave students hungry and sometimes irritable.
 Candy, chocolate, chips, commercially-packaged cookies, and soda are prohibited and students will be asked to save these “treats” for home.
 As AIS-R Eagles and “models of healthy living,” we ask that only healthy options are packed for your child.
-The determination of a healthy snack is dependent upon labels and packaging and is to the discretion of the dining hall supervisors which include the assistant principals and principal.
+The determination of a healthy snack is dependent upon labels and packaging and is to the discretion of the dining hall supervisors which include the Eagle Learner and Academic Coach (ELAC), assistant principal and principals.
 No exceptions apply.
 Please refer to our ES Wellness Guidelines HERE.

 After School Activities:

 The After School Activities (ASA) program offers a wide range of activities for students grades 1-5.
-There are three six-week ASA sessions, permitting students to experience a variety of activities.
-Activities are inclusive, targeting all skills and abilities.
-Activities run from 3:30 - 4:20 with offerings on Sunday, Monday and Wednesday.
+There are three ASA sessions (one per trimester), permitting students to experience a variety of activities.
+Activities are teacher selected and inclusive, targeting all skills and abilities.
+Activities run from 3:30- 4:20 with offerings on Sunday, Monday and Wednesday.

 Parent Partnerships & Communication: